 The Alumnae Association emails an evaluation survey after Reunion to all attendees.
-Alumnae with no email address on file with the Association are mailed a paper copy by request only.
 The class president and reunion chair should mention the survey to their classmates during their class meeting to encourage them to fill it out.
-Feedback from alumnae about their reunion experiences is extremely helpful in planning future reunions.
+Feedback from alums about their reunion experiences is extremely helpful in planning future reunions.